How to open and view the contents of a file on a computer

 MS-DOS and Windows command line users

 Locate the file that you want to view.
-In the example below, we will be opening the file autoexec.bat in the current directory.
+The example below, we will be opening the file autoexec.bat in the current directory.

 Once you have edited the file or typed the information for the file, click File, and choose Exit.
 If you do not have a mouse, see the edit command page for keyboard shortcuts and other navigation tips.

-After clicking exit, if any changes were made, the computer will prompt you if you want to save the file.
-Click Yes and the file will be created or overwritten with the changes made.
+After clicking exit, if any changes were made, you'll be asked if you want to save the file.
+Click Yes to finalize your changes.

 - See our edit command page for further information on this command.

-New versions of Windows that are 64-bit no longer support the edit command.
-You can also use the start command to start a file in a text editor, such as Notepad, using a command similar to the example below.
+New, 64-bit versions of Windows no longer support the edit command.
+You can also use the start command to open a file in a text editor, such as Notepad, using a command similar to the example below.

 start notepad hope.txt

-In the above example, if the file "hope.txt" did not exist in the current directory, you are prompted to create a new file.
+In the example above, if the file "hope.txt" did not exist in the current directory, you will be prompted to create a new file.

-The start command can also be used to start any file on your computer.
-For example, if you have Microsoft Word installed on the computer and want to open a Word document from the command line, you can use the following command.
+The start command can also be used to open any file on your computer.
+For example, if you have Microsoft Word installed on the computer and want to open a Word document from the command line, you would enter the following:

-- See our start command page for further information about this command.
+- See our start command page for further information.

-If editing or changing the contents of the file is not important and you only want to view the contents of the file, you can also use the type command.
+If you only want to view the contents of the file, you can also use the type command:

-In the above example, the command would display all of the contents of the hope.txt to the file.
+In the example above, the command would display all of the contents of the hope.txt to the file.
 If the file is a large file, it will keep scrolling unless you press the pause key.
 For large files, you can also pipe the command to more as shown in the example below.

 type hope.txt | more